ncatlab/nlab-content/pages/9/8/8/2/2889/content.md

    This is described in the section [Homtopy stabilization of the (∞,1)-topos on Nis](#InfStackDef) below.

-1. Another proposal has been put forward by Voevodski.
+1. Another proposal has been put forward by Voevodsky.
 More on this in the section [Voevodsky's definition](#VoevodskysDef) below.

 ## Homotopy stabilization of the $(\infty,1)$-topos on $Nis$ {#InfStackDef}